Sayrus/discord-resolver/README.md

 ## Why?
 I was bored and ReCaptcha on `discord.id` were taking too much time.
 I didn't find a self-hosted version of it so I made one.

+# TODO

+A lot of things:
+- UI (Feel free to do a PR)
+- Check if the Discord Bot has been disconnected / is ready
+- Check if the UID is valid before trying to fetch the user
+- Handle errors
+- Health endpoint